suixinsuo/olympus-protocol/docs/OptimizationGuide.md

   2. Call a contract in only one place.

-Before we call in different functions the checkLockerByTime.
+Before, we called the `checkLockerByTime` function in different functions.

 ```javascript
   LockerInterface(getComponentByName(LOCKER)).checkLockerByTime(WITHDRAW);
   LockerInterface(getComponentByName(LOCKER)).checkLockerByTime(SELLTOKENS);
   LockerInterface(getComponentByName(LOCKER)).checkLockerByTime(REBALANCE);
 ```
-But was better only to call in one place (so the code that codify the call is not duplicated in binary)
+It turns out it is better to only call to external contracts in one place (so that the compiler doesn't duplicate this code in the bytecode)

 ```javascript
     function checkLocker(bytes32 category) internal {
         LockerInterface(getComponentByName(LOCKER)).checkLockerByTime(category);